 Rings: Trading arenas located on the floor of an exchange in which traders execute orders.
 Sometimes called a pit.

 Risk: Typically defined as the standard deviation of the return on total investment.
-Degree of uncertainty of return on an asset.
+The degree of an uncertainty of return on an asset.

 Risk: Could describe various types of investment risks, including re- investment risk, loss of capital, loss of purchasing power and liquidity risk.
 A diversified portfolio manages all of these types of risks.